The Effects of Instagram Removing Likes

-While many people support Instagram’s new mission of hiding likes, the upgrade on the social media app poses a threat to Influencers, seeing as it’s forever been their form of digital currency.
+While many people support Instagram’s new mission of hiding likes, the upgrade on the social media app poses a threat to the Instagram Influencer, seeing as it’s forever been their form of digital currency.
 If they receive more likes, they remain competitive.
 If they remain competitive, their business thrives.

 Of course, it’s not that simple of a formula but, fundamentally, “likes” are one the biggest engagement metrics influencers and marketers lean on.

 Being that this fundamental change is now causing somewhat of an outrage-with many believing it’s only the beginning of a platform-wide shift-people need to realize that the future isn’t that bleak for this social media platform.

 The Reality: It’s A Change, Not An Ending

 The truth is that Influencer Marketing is heavily dependent on Instagram metrics.
 Likes and comments are a direct correlation to user engagement, and high user engagement is the main goal for Influencers.
-Thus, Influencers are terrified that their brand(s) is going to suffer and they won’t be able to fulfill their contracts or deliver on their various campaigns.
+Thus, Influencers are terrified that their brand(s) is going to suffer and they won’t be able to fulfill their contracts or deliver on their various types of campaigns.

 Here’s why they’re wrong:

 The Like Isn’t Vanishing!

 It’s a massive change, yes, but the ability to “like” a post isn’t going to be disabled, it just doesn’t show the exact like count as it used to.
 A few reasons Influencers shouldn’t be worried:

 - They Can Still Get Likes – Sure, not showing likes externally will likely reduce the number of likes given, but that doesn’t mean they’re disappearing.
 An Instagram user that engages with the content will still be able to honor them with the “double-tap.”
 Plus, accounts can still receive comments which is another way customers can interact with a post.